 The bottom line

-While parsing out the differences between preapproved and prequalified card offers can be tricky, getting either is a good sign, as both indicate that you’re likely a good fit for a given card.
-Knowing you’re prequalified or preapproved for a card should give you more confidence about your odds of approval and help you pick and choose which card applications are worth the credit score ding.
+While parsing the differences between preapproved and prequalified card offers can be tricky, getting either is a good sign, as both indicate that you’re likely a good fit for a given card.
+Knowing you’re prequalified or preapproved for a card should give you more confidence about your odds of approval, and help you pick and choose which card applications are worth the credit score ding.

 That said, if you receive an offer in the mail or through your email about a prequalification, don’t assume you’ll automatically qualify, especially if your credit has taken a turn in recent months.
 While these offers can be a good place to start, they’re not necessarily a guarantee of approval.